 At which campus can I study this program?

-This is an intercollege minor, offered jointly by the College of Engineering and the College of the Liberal Arts, and overseen by the Science, Technology, and Society (STS) Program.
-It is designed for students with special interests in the social systems, environmental factors, and cultural history of disability.
+The Disability Studies minor is designed for students to learn about the lived experiences, cultural history, social systems, and institutional forces of ableism surrounding disability.
 In addition to the requirements of the student's major department, the minor consists of 18 credits selected from several colleges and departments.
-For those majoring in disability-driven disciplines (e.g. nursing, speech and communication disorders, psychology, special education, rehabilitation and human services, health administration), a Disability Studies minor provides relevant interdisciplinary links that broaden the understanding of disability beyond the clinical realm.
-For students in the humanities (e.g. history, philosophy, political science, and literature), Disability Studies offers important new dimensions and challenges to traditional accounts of human value and political agency.
-For students with personal experience of disability, the minor provides an academic grounding and community for disability advocacy on personal, community, and national levels.
+For those majoring in health care disciplines (e.g. speech and communication, psychology, special education, rehabilitation and human services, nursing and pre-med), a Disability Studies minor provides relevant interdisciplinary links that broaden exposure to conversations around disability beyond the clinical and administrative realms.
+For students in the humanities (e.g. history, philosophy, political science, and literature), Disability Studies offers important new dimensions of and challenges to dominant accounts of human value and political agency.
+For students with personal experience of disability and their allies, the minor provides an academic grounding and community for disability advocacy and intersectional activism on personal, community, and national levels.

 What is Disability Studies?

 The minor includes courses on disability culture, activism, and history.
 It asks the following questions: what counts as "normal" and why?
 What are the racialized and class dimensions of "ability"?
 How do people with disabilities navigate a largely inaccessible world?
 What does disability look like on a global scale?
 What are the lived experiences of disability, and how are they central to American history and culture?
 How is disability coded by gender or sexuality?
 What is the value of learning about the lives and contributions of people with disability?
 How is disability related to environmental studies, bioethics, animal studies?